 - In a large bowl, combine the potato, carrot, celery, green pepper, onion, eggs, garlic, salt and pepper.
 Crumble beef over mixture; mix well.

 - Shape into 12 logs.
 Place one log on each cabbage leaf; overlap cut ends of leaf.
 Fold in sides, beginning from the cut end.
 Roll up completely to enclose filling.
 Secure with a toothpick.

-- Place in a greased 13-in. x 9-in. baking dish.
+- Place in a greased 13x9-in. baking dish.
 Pour tomato sauce over roll-ups.
 Sprinkle with basil and parsley.
-Cover and bake at 350° for 30-35 minutes or until a meat thermometer reads 160° and cabbage is tender.
-Yield: 6 servings.
+Cover and bake at 350° until a thermometer reads 160° and cabbage is tender, 30-35 minutes.

 Nutrition Facts2 cabbage rolls: 251 calories, 8g fat (3g saturated fat), 108mg cholesterol, 584mg sodium, 25g carbohydrate (8g sugars, 6g fiber), 21g protein.
 Diabetic Exchanges: 3 lean meat, 1 starch, 1 vegetable.

 I used ground turkey instead of beef and I wouldn't recommend it.
 The turkey makes it too bland.
 Something else to consider, this recipe takes longer than 30 minutes to prep -- I'd say more like 45-60 minutes unless you have help.
 In general though, it was unique and delicious :).